deepika-sivakumar/assess-ML-algorithms/README.md

 # Assess Machine Learning Algorithms

 ### Problem Description:
-<br/>To implement Decision Tree Learner, Random Tree Learner and Bootstrap Aggregating Learner for Prediction problems(using feature selection methods).
+To implement Decision Tree Learner, Random Tree Learner and Bootstrap Aggregating Learner for Prediction problems(using feature selection methods).

 ### Dataset:
-<br/>To predict the returns for MSCI Emerging Markets (EM) index based on previous index returns
+To predict the returns for MSCI Emerging Markets (EM) index based on previous index returns from the UCI Machine Learning Data Repository.

 ### Solving the problem:
 * Import data and split data for training and testing